adityaravitiwari/Book-review/README.md

 Git: Version control system for managing codebase and collaboration.
 GitHub: Hosting platform for the project repository.

-# Hosting
-This site is hoste on python anywhere.
-You can access it on https://arvindfoujdar.pythonanywhere.com/ .

 # Usage
 Use the search bar to find books by title, author, or category.
 Click on a book to view its detailed information.